bjoerge/weigh/README.md

   Options:
     --help, -h          Show this usage information

     --bundler -b        Which bundler to use.
 Can be one of
                           • `browserify` (default)
                           • `concat`

     --minifier, -m      Specify which JavaScript minifier to use.
 Can be either
                           • `uglify` for UglifyJS (default)
                           • `closure` for Closure Compiler
+                          • `babili` for Babili
+                          • `butternut` for Butternut

-                          • `babili` for Babili --verbose, -v       Do a little more logging along the way --gzip-level, -g    Gzip compression level --no-minify         Don't minify
+    --verbose, -v       Do a little more logging along the way

+    --gzip-level, -g    Gzip compression level

+    --no-minify         Don't minify

     --no-gzip           Don't gzip

     --uncompressed, -u  Shorthand for --no-minify --no-gzip

     --env               The value of process.env.NODE_ENV inside the bundle.
                         Defaults to `production`

-    --output -o         Output compiled bundle to stdout.
-This will neither minify, gzip, nor show any progress, but just output the generated bundle.
-If browserify used for bundling, `fullpaths: true` will be passed as an option to browserify, so that e.g. `discify` can be used for further inspection
+    --output -o         Output final result to stdout.
+You may also want to disable gzipping with --no-gzip
+                        If browserify used for bundling, `fullpaths: true` will be passed as an option to browserify, so that e.g. `discify` can be used for further bundle inspection

-    --version           Show version
+    --version           Output version

+    Examples:
+      weigh lodash
+      weigh lodash/collection/map
+      weigh lodash@latest/collection/map
+      weigh @myorg/mypkg
+      weigh @myorg/mypkg@latest
+      weigh @myorg/mypkg/foo/bar.js
+      weigh @myorg/mypkg@latest/foo/bar.js
+      weigh @myorg/mypkg@2.1.4/foo/bar.js
+      weigh ./path/to/foo/bar.js
+      weigh /absolute/path/to/foo/bar.js
+      weigh . (module in cwd)
 ```

 ## Example: